citp/privacy-policy-historical/e/en/ent/entergy.com.md

 **7\.
 Data Security**

 Transmissions over the Internet are never completely secure or error-free.
-Because of this, we can not and do not guarantee the security, accuracy, or completeness of Personal Information that you supply to us.
-However, we maintain reasonable security procedures and system safeguards to protect Personal Information against destruction, loss, alteration, or unauthorized access or disclosure.
+Storage of information is never completely safe.
+Because of this, we can not and do not guarantee the security, accuracy, completeness, or security of Personal Information or other confidential information that you supply to us.
+However, we endeavor to maintain security procedures and system safeguards to protect Personal Information and other confidential information against destruction, loss, alteration, or unauthorized access, misuse, and disclosure.

 You can learn more about Entergy's Web Services by [clicking here](https://web.archive.org/privacy_legal/legal.aspx).

-Last Updated April 4, 2008
+_Last Updated August 10, 2009._